CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View the Status of EVPN for a Given VNI

-You can view the status of the EVPN service on a single VNI using the full-screen Network Services|All Sessions card or the NetQ CLI.
+You can view the status of the EVPN service on a single VNI using the full-screen Network Services/All Sessions card or the NetQ CLI.

 {{<tabs "TabID586" >}}

 {{<tab "NetQ UI" >}}

-1. Open the full-screen Network Services|All Sessions card.
+1. Open the full-screen Network Services/All Sessions card.

 2. Sort the table based on the VNI column.